praekeltfoundation/patterns/docs/index.rst

 Welcome to Praekelt Patterns's documentation!
 =============================================

-Naming things is hard, naming things consistently is ever more hard.
+Naming things is hard, naming things consistently is even harder.
 The goal of this patterns repository is to help all stake holders in a project to know and understand what we call the individual parts that together make up the things we build.